 For continued financial aid eligibility, the student must maintain satisfactory academic progress in his/her program of study.
 Financial aid is distributed based on financial need as determined from information supplied on the Free Application for Federal Student Aid (FAFSA.)
 Applicants may contact the institution's Office of Financial Aid for specific information regarding the availability of Financial Aid.
 All student aid is credited to the student's account each term of enrollment.
-Students must attend 90% of time offered during the current payment period, or subsequent payment periods will be delayed.
+Students must attend 90% of time offered during the current payment period, or subsequent payment periods in order to disburse 2nd and subsequent disbursements.
 Students may be packaged using a combination of Grants (no repayment), Student Loans (repayment required) and Institutional Interest-Free Loans (pay-as-you-go).
 Information regarding your individual financial aid package may be obtained by speaking with a Financial Aid Advisor at the location of attendance.
-The staff is available in the Financial Aid Office from 9:00 a.m. through 7:30 p.m.
-EST.